SandyWyper/SWWS-JulieMossFineArt/README.md

 - CMS templates
 - check whither seo images have the correct paths and are able to be shared

+- on contact form - await success of form sending before redirecting.

 > To order categories in the nav, date just one piece of each category ... newest renders at the top.

 ### Build status